brandonchinn178/skeletest/README.md

       ...
     ```

     All tests in the given section will be marked with the given marker, which can be selected with `@my-marker`.
-In the future, these markers can be queried in a hook to modify running a test.
-(FIXME: link)
+You can see if a test has a marker (e.g. in `Hooks`) with `findMarkers`.

 ### Custom CLI flags